gist-rs/anyrag/crates/github/README.md

 *   **GitHub Ingestion Pipeline:**
     *   **Repository Crawler:** Clones public repositories, handling versioning via tags or branches.
 If no version is specified, it intelligently infers the version from `Cargo.toml`.
     *   **Intelligent Extractor:** Finds Rust code examples from doc comments (`///`, `//!`), `#[doc]` attributes, `README.md`, and files under `examples/` and `tests/`.
+    *   **Source Code Flattener:** Can flatten the entire repository's source code into a single, consolidated markdown file for comprehensive context.
     *   **Versioned Storage:** Stores extracted examples in a dedicated, version-specific SQLite database for each repository, ensuring that re-ingesting a version correctly updates its content without duplication.
     *   **Automatic Embedding:** Automatically generates vector embeddings for each code snippet during ingestion, enabling semantic search.